adaptris/interlok-docs-legacy/pages/adapter/adapter-installation.md

 ### Windows DLL failed to load ###

 On some Windows platforms (consistently Windows 10 x64); the installer may never start and always fails with a `This Application unexpectedly quit` exception.
 This is a problem with the installer and later versions of Java 8.
 Java 1.8.0_51 is known to work, but later versions may not (the exact circumstances are unclear); it generally always works on Windows 7.
+It only affects the installer and not the application runtime.

 {% include image.html file="user-guide/installation-failed.png" alt="UnexpectedlyQuit" %}